embrace-io/embrace-docs/docs/android/faq.md

   * Cloudflare
   * PacketZoom

-## Performance Monitoring
+## Monitoring Performance

 ### **Why do I have super low rates of incomplete for startup; e.g. 99.5% to 100%?**

 The most common scenario is that we are auto-detecting an early activity for which you should skip.
-Please refer to the  [Performance Monitoring guide](/android/features/performance-monitoring) for how to correctly track startup completion rates and durations.
+Please refer to the [Moments feature guide](/android/features/moments) for how to correctly track startup completion rates and durations.

 ### **How do I measure activities running in parallel?**